 According to prosecutors, Conheeny, 46, a resident of Portsmouth, R.I., and an officer … Read More ➡

-According to prosecutors, the unnamed president of … Read More ➡
+According to prosecutors, Nancy Johnson, now 57, … Read More ➡

 On December 10, Johnnie Nicholas, former financial secretary of United Mine Workers Local 4994, was sentenced in U.S. District Court for the Northern District of Ohio to seven days of incarceration and three years of supervised release for embezzling $37,900 from the New Philadelphia, Ohio-based union.
 He also was ordered to perform 200 hours of community service, and pay a $10,000 fine and a $100 special assessment.
 At sentencing, he paid residual restitution in the sum of $17,650.
 Nicholas had pleaded guilty in May following an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡

 Juan Diaz de la Torre, until recently the head of the Mexican teachers union Sindicato Nacional de Trabajadores de la Educacion (SNTE), may have done the impossible by creating nostalgia for his predecessor, Elba Esther Gordillo Morales.
 Late in October, a group of member teachers filed a criminal complaint against de la Torre, accusing him of embezzling millions of pesos.
 “There are thousands of teachers in the country who are in the dark because they don’t know what their money is being used for,” said spokesman Venancio Morales Zuniga.
 The SNTE countered with its own suit, claiming the charge is “totally false and devoid of reality.”
 But with pressure on him growing, de la Torre stepped down a month later.
 The main beneficiary of all this – perish the thought – may be Ms. Gordillo, released from house arrest in August.
 Her supporters, regrettably, include teachers.